Alban-Ktz/Blog-Website/README.md

-# 📓 School Project - Basic website
+# 📓 School Project - Blog Website using PHP
 ## Information
 - Done in the second year of my computer science DUT.
 (Nov.
 2021)
 - The objective was to create a blog website, with a system of Login & Sign Up, create a topic, and allows to user to comment this one